Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Rainfall, humidity, and temperature dependent SIT model

 We will assume constant or periodic releases of sterile males, at rate $u_S(t)$ (either constant or variable), and $\mu_S$, the sterile male mortality rate, which is supposed to be similar to the wild males mortality rate \cite{Oliva2012}.
 The dynamic of the sterile males is modeled by

-Then following \cite{Aronna2020}, we will consider the residual fertility, $\varepsilon$, in our SIT model.
+\comment{ Then following \cite{Aronna2020}, we will consider the residual fertility, $\varepsilon$, in our SIT model.
 As recalled in the introduction, for constant value parameters, we need to verify $\varepsilon<\dfrac{1}{\N}$ in order to have an efficient SIT control, i.e. such that the wild population can be lowered under a given value, using appropriate (massive) releases.
-In \cite{Aronna2020}, using a minimalistic model with constant parameters, the authors showed that, for instance, for \textit{A. albopictus} mosquito, the RF should be lower than $2.5\%$.
-In \cite{Iyaloo2020}, in a SIT program conducted on Mauritius island, which is close to R\'eunion island, the residual fertility was experimentally estimated at around $3.05\%$ $(2.29\%-3.92\%)$, which could explain why mitigated results were obtained, before a cyclone occurred and broke the experiment.
-We believe that $3\%$ of RF is too large such that the reduction of the wild population with SIT is limited.
-Indeed, in \cite{Aronna2020}, the authors showed that if RF is too large, then, whatever the size of the sterile males releases, the population cannot be lowered under a given threshold.
+In \cite{Aronna2020}, using a minimalistic model with constant parameters, the authors showed that, for instance, for \textit{A. albopictus} mosquito, the RF should be lower than $2.5\%$. }